Photo by Wikimedia Commons, CC by 2.0

 Between 2010 and 2013, Pompey entered administration twice and were relegated three times, before being saved from liquidation when being bought out by the fan-owned Pompey Supporters Trust.

-Portsmouth are currently 10th in League One and those days of top-flight football and memorable Cup victories seem a very long time ago.
+Portsmouth are currently 17th in the Championship and those days of top-flight football and memorable Cup victories seem a very long time ago.